 Geographic Interest - Are you interested in a particular region of the world or a specific country?
 Do you prefer to stay in one country, or travel to multiple countries?

 Personal Goals - Do you want to live with a host family?
-Are you interested in a semester or year-long program, short-term summer program, faculty-led program, or multiple options?
+Are you interested in a semester or year-long program, short-term program, Faculty-Led program, or multiple options?

 There are many types of programs from which you can choose.
-Students can choose from UMW Faculty-Led Programs, Partner University Programs, and Education Abroad Programs.
-If you find a non-UMW program in which you are interested, it must be approved by CIE.
+Students can choose from UMW Faculty-Led Programs and UMW Approved Programs through an Education Abroad provider or international university.
+If you find a non-approved program in which you are interested, it must be approved by CIE.

-Study Abroad Advisors, are available for personal study abroad advising sessions by appointment.
+Study Abroad Advisors are available for personal study abroad advising sessions.
 They can tell you about the study abroad experience, as well as the program selection process.
-Call 540.654.1434 to schedule a session.
+Call 540.654.1434 to schedule an appointment.

 Which Study Abroad Program is right for you?
 Research online by clicking here or stop by CIE, located in Lee Hall, Suite 434, to find out more about program options.